MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/access-checks-windows-apis-return-incorrect-results.md

 When the issue occurs, the effective access results are inconsistent with the actual permissions to the resource.
 Specifically, some **Allow** permissions may be missing, or some **Deny** permissions may appear as **GrantedAccessMask** permissions.

-Additionally, if you are using the **Effective Access** tab, the tab may display errors or warnings:
+Additionally, if you're using the **Effective Access** tab, the tab may display errors or warnings:

 ![Effective permissions error: You do not have permission to evaluate effective access rights for the remote resource](./media/access-checks-windows-apis-return-incorrect-results/error-insufficient-permissions.png)